coolinmc6/enigma-mixins-tutorial/readme.md

 // CODE
 ```
 Now take a look at your console.
-You'll see that we a table printed!
+You'll see that we have printed a table!

-To quickly summarize what's going on here, we now have three methods on the doc class: myMixin, mGetData, and mPrintTable.
+To quickly summarize what's going on here, we now have three methods on the doc class: `myMixin()`, `mGetData()`, and `mPrintTable()`.
 We can call ALL of them within each other using the "this" object because it is the "doc" object; they are the same.
-In the next section, we are going to create a separate mixin for just Generic Objects so you can see the difference.
+All of these methods have extended the functionality of the Doc class so ALL of them are available whenever you use `app` or, within these methods, the `this` object.
+In the next section, we are going to create a separate mixin for just Generic Objects so you can see this concept in action.

 ## Generic Object Mixin